pandas-dev/pandas/doc/source/options.rst

    pd.reset_option('chop_threshold')

 ``display.colheader_justify`` controls the justification of the headers.
-Options are 'right', and 'left'.
+The options are 'right', and 'left'.

 .. ipython:: python